CLIENT

 Mobile First

-Make the checkout process mobile-friendly, checkout pages are automatically resized for a small screen, and shoppers see large finger-friendly checkout buttons and fonts that encourage them to complete a purchase through their smartphone.
+We privileged the user flow on smartphones to make the checkout process mobile-friendly; checkout pages were automatically resized for a small screen, and shoppers saw large finger-friendly checkout buttons and fonts that encouraged them to complete a purchase through their smartphone.

 Password & Reset

-During testing, we observed that extensive and strict password rules can cause up to an 18% checkout-abandonment rate among existing account users when they have trouble signing in.
+During testing, we observed that extensive and strict password rules were responsible for a 20% checkout abandonment rate among existing account users who have trouble signing in.

 We resolved this by asking for the user's email to send an active link for sign-in.